Damian Warner looks forward to test of defending Commonwealth gold | CBC Sports

 Canadian record-holder in decathlon also eyeing overall points record at Games

-Fresh off a record-breaking performance at the world indoor track and field championships last weekend in Birmingham, England, Damian Warner will look to defend his Commonwealth Games title in the decathlon in Gold Coast, Australia.
+Fresh off a record-breaking performance at last month's world indoor track and field championships in Birmingham, England, Damian Warner will look to defend his Commonwealth Games title in the decathlon in Gold Coast, Australia.

 - Damian Warner sets Canadian heptathlon record